mmkuang/grayclhn.github.io/index.md

   homepage](http://www.econ.iastate.edu/people/faculty/calhoun-gray).
   I recently moved my homepage to GitHub; the old page is still available at <http://www.econ.iastate.edu/~gcalhoun/old.html>.
-I also have a [Tumblr](http://gfcal.tumblr.com) and a personal blog for photos of my kids and stuff like that (email me if you want the URL; please remind me why I should send you the link, too).
+I also have a personal blog for photos of my kids and stuff like that (email me if you want the URL; please remind me why I should send you the link, too).

-You can reach me by email at <gcalhoun@iastate.edu> and (usually) on Twitter [@gfcal](https://twitter.com/gfcal).
+You can reach me by email at <gcalhoun@iastate.edu> and on Twitter [@gfcal](https://twitter.com/gfcal).
 My office is Heady Hall, room 467, (515) 294-6271, on the Iowa State campus.

 Current working papers
 ----------------------